Dasharo/docs/docs/osf-trivia-list/dasharo-entry-subscription.md

 - If you have not received your email or cannot find it, check your spam folder or contact Dasharo support for assistance.

-Following these steps, you can access and download your Dasharo Entry Subscription binaries without issues.
+Following these steps, you can access and download your Dasharo Pro Package binaries without issues.
 If you encounter any problems, don't hesitate to contact the Dasharo support team for further assistance.

 ## Does the Pro Package keys have any bearing on the hardware or BIOS?